spark-o-petit/SimpleGlucoseTracker.swiftpm/README.md

 - Prototyped the app based on foundational skills acquired from Apple Developer Academy.

 ## Why Get Your Glucose Tracked?
 Managing diabetes effectively requires consistent monitoring of blood glucose levels, but manual tracking can be time-consuming and prone to errors.
-GlucoTrack addresses this pain point by offering a streamlined solution that saves time and effort while maintaining accuracy.
+Get Your Glucose Tracked addresses this pain point by offering a streamlined solution that saves time and effort while maintaining accuracy.

 ## How to Use
 1. Open the app and input your fasting or postprandial blood glucose levels.